What Is a Pirouette?

 - Turn into finishing position.
 To keep your pirouette looking graceful, come to a controlled stop, returning to your starting position—most often, this will be the fourth position.
 The finish is what the audience will remember most, so be sure to practice this without appearing dizzy or off-balance.

 Practice ballet with Misty Copeland, the principal dancer with the American Ballet Theatre.
-Get the MasterClass All-Access Pass and learn how to put individual barre techniques together to create powerful performances and introduce artistry to your choreography.
+Get the MasterClass Annual Membership and learn how to put individual barre techniques together to create powerful performances and introduce artistry to your choreography.